HesthaNeo/hq-internet-router/README.md

         <h3>Step 8: Configure and Connect Outside Internet Interface G0/1</h3>
             <p>- Next, we will configure the internet facing interface.</p>
                 <img width="870" height="432" alt="Screenshot 2026-02-08 130035" src="https://github.com/user-attachments/assets/8b792b4a-e833-4140-8de3-1956d1698130" />
+            <p><em>- As you can see, we changed the speed of the g0/1 interface to match the speed interface with the ISP router.
+We also used the command "no cdp enable" to prevent sharing private network details with unauthorized parties.
+This will stop the router from broadcasting information such as IOS version, device type, and IP addresses to the Internet Service Provider (ISP) or attackers.</em></p>
         <h3>Step 9: Configure Static Routes</h3>
             <p>- For this step, we will configure an access-list to ensure that only authorized administrators can log into network devices either locally or remotely via SSH.</p>
                 <img width="866" height="338" alt="Screenshot 2026-02-06 174735" src="https://github.com/user-attachments/assets/79618d22-e5f1-4501-bcda-477e60cc495f" />